 - Massage services

 - Two car parks reserved for tenant use

 The Itämerentorni building was completed in 2000 to serve as the head office of Sitra, the Finnish Innovation Fund.
 The architecture of Itämerentorni has won both domestic and international awards.
 Designed by architect Pekka Helin, the building’s face combines weatherproof, recyclable steel with glass.
 When it was completed in 2000, Kiinteistö Oy Itämerentorni won the Steel Structure of the Year award granted by professionals in the field.

 Environmentally friendly and energy-efficient

-Itämerentorni is owned by the domestic real estate investor Exilion.
-Founded in 2005 Exilion manages a property portfolio amounting to over EUR 750 million through three limited partnerships.
-Exilion owns office and hotel premises in the capital region as well as Hansakortteli, the largest shopping centre in Finland Proper, in Turku.
+Itämerentorni is owned by the domestic investor Exilion.
+Founded in 2005 Exilion manages a portfolio amounting to over EUR 1.2 billion through four limited partnerships, including 10 properties and 13 wind parks.